 Coffee System Repair

-Percolator coffee maker machines heat a small amount of water in the base of the unit, which pushes the hot water up a tube in the center of the percolator.
+Percolator coffee maker machines heat a small amount of water in the unit’s base, pushing the hot water up a tube in the center of the percolator.
 At the top, water falls into the coffee basket, soaking up coffee flavor from the grounds.
 The hot coffee then drips through holes in the basket base and into the main compartment to be recycled, then it continues to maintain the coffee at the selected temperature.

-- First of all make sure that the coffee maker machine is unplugged.
+- Firstly, make sure that the coffee maker machine is unplugged.

-- Then remove the base, in order you can access the back of the switch.
+- Then remove the base to access the back of the switch.

-- And at last place test probes across the terminals and then activate the switch.
+- And at last, place test probes across the terminals and activate the button.

-- First of all unplug the appliance, empty excess water from the reservoir, turn the device over, and remove the base.
+- First, unplug the appliance, empty excess water from the reservoir, turn the device over, and remove the base.

-- Then you should use a continuity tester or multicenter to check the thermostat, placing a probe at each end.
+- Then it would help if you used a continuity tester or multicenter to check the thermostat, placing a probe at each end.

-If it doesn’t work, remove and replace the thermostat with one of the same rating.
+If it doesn’t work, remove and replace the thermostat with one of the same ratings.

 - Test the thermostat’s continuity.

-Servicing Heating Elements: A coffee maker’s heating element is an important component, which is accessed through the base of the appliance.
+A coffee maker’s heating element is an essential component accessed through the base of the appliance.

-- First of all make sure all liquids and grounds are emptied from the device before turning it over to remove the base.
+- First, make sure all liquids and grounds are emptied from the device before turning it over to remove the base.

 - Then use a continuity tester or a multitester as you.
 Then disconnect the unit from the circuit and place a probe at each terminal and verify that the element can

-Servicing Warming Elements: The warming element on coffee maker machine remains on all day long, so it may be the first component to fail.
-Often water or brewed coffee may spill and leak into the warming element, shorting it out.
+The warming element on the coffee maker machine remains on all day long, so it may be the first component to fail.
+Water or brewed coffee may leak into the warming element, shorting it out.

-- First of all remove the coffee maker machines base, identify the warming element, and disconnect it from the terminals.
+- First, remove the coffee maker machine’s base, identify the warming element, and disconnect it from the terminals.